sabren/blaze/pyweek2/README.txt

 http://BlazeOfGlory.org

----Thanks to---
+---A Special Thanks to---

+Danc Redmond (for the tileset) www.anyflag.com (for the flag icon) xroads.virginia.edu (for the toolbar background) kingportlandschools.org (for the menu background)

+and the entire trailblazer team:

+Micah (mcferrill) - Coding, research, webmaster,
+	and team lead
+Todd (Nuclear Ghecko) - Graphics and research
+Adam (pyTM30) - Coding
+Vinko (Yango) - Coding
+Don (cooldmz) - Story advisor
+Andreas (DocTiger/elTigre) - Concept modeling

-On behalf of the entire trailblazer team, thank you.
+On behalf of myself and the rest of the team, thank you.

 Micah Ferrill
 Trailblazer Team Lead